 - How might we design environments that shift our senses, feelings, attention to feel more connected with others?

 - Are there ways to engage the body to allow for a more connected experience through the virtual?

-After our initial interviews and observations of the second ATC, we shifted to create a new framework that could explain our lens in relation to the efforts already being made by TER:
+After the initial interviews and observations of the second ATC, a new framework was created that could explain the research lens concerning the efforts already being made by TER:

 - Shared tools — grounding abstract thoughts through tangible tools

 - Shared emotions — grounding abstract connection through emotional sharing

 - Shared sensory space — sharing nonconscious spatial, auditory, sensory elements of connection